monaj07/jointtensorflowkeras/README.md

 1. First, implement a pure tensorflow code for a simple task, like MNIST digit recognition.
 2. Do the same thing in pure Keras
-3. Save the weights of the trained tensorflow network.
-4. See if you can load them in Keras, based on the instruction in: https://github.com/fchollet/keras/issues/5273
-5. a: Modify the pure tensorflow network by re-defining some layers using Keras. b: Then train the network using Tensorflow optimizer.
+3. a: Modify the pure tensorflow network by defining the model using Keras. b: Then train the network using Tensorflow optimizer.
-6. See if you can load the weights of the trained tensorflow network (obtained in step 3) onto the joint Keras-Tensorflow network (as you have defined in 5-a)
+4. See if you can load the learned weights of a Tensorflow model onto a pure Keras model (the one defined in step 2).
+In other words, run the tensorflow optimization and train the network and then build a pure Keras model and set its weights using the learned weights of the Tensorflow model.